How To Impress A Girl - 11 Psychological Tips

 Autism Spectrum Disorder affects many aspects of an individual's life by deteriorating or affecting their functioning level to a major extent.
 The diagnosis of ASD can vary from individual to individual in terms of its severity and symptoms.
 According to the American Psychiatric Association's Diagnostic and Statistical Manual (DSM-V), a diagnosis of ASD must exist in early development, generally before age 6.
 In addition, when diagnosing ASD, it is necessary to first rule out the diagnosis of intellectual development disorder or global developmental delay.
 A diagnosis of ASD always includes the following

 aspects: Persistent current or past behavior across a variety of settings with shortfalls in emotional and social exchanges, nonverbal communication, as well as forming, upholding, and comprehending relationships.

 Specific, repetitive activities, hobbies, and actions that include stereotyped movements, rituals or inflexibility, extreme abnormal interests, and/or problems with sensory reactions.
 The DSM-V also declares the level of severity of the disorder which ranges from one to three.
-A severity of one indicates that a child “requires support” and a severity of level three indicates that the individual “requires very substantial support”
+The severity of one indicates that a child requires support and severity of level three indicates that the individual requires very substantial support

 The number of diagnoses of ASD is increasing at a rapid rate.
 According to a population-based estimate by the Centers for Disease Control, 14.7 children out of 1,000 children in 11 communities in the United States are identified to have ASD.
 The same study states that a diagnosis of ASD is four and a half times more common for males than females.